 The man who had spoken about their days as starving writers poured another splash of cream into his coffee until the color was the way God intended.
 He picked up a spoon — made the same decade as the pitcher — and stirred the required three circles.
-The table, which had probably been in many cafes and dives—and as many auctions—had been new — and in its first auction — in 1929.
+The table, which had probably been in many dives—and as many auctions—had been new — and in its first auction — in 1929.
 The years left their mark, but the table still stood where people gathered.
 Even if it had developed a slight wobble, just like the men.

 “I wish I knew.”
 One side of his mouth twitched in what once had once been an easy smile.
 He raised his eyes, caught those of his friend for a moment and looked back out the window.
 A gust kicked up and blew something past.
 A white paper sandwich bag.